 Veterans Disability Referral Service Training in Harrisburg, Oct.
 4, 2013

 Professor Tom Reed and Jeremiah Underhill conduct Veterans Disability Referral Service Training at the Dauphin County Bar Association, Harrisburg, on Oct.
-4. Go to the county bar website for information and to register.
+4.

 Pennsylvania Service Connect Team Event in Harrisburg, Sept.
 22, 2012